csula/cs454-winter-2016/README.md

 * [Homework 1](notes/homework1.md) and [Homework 2](notes/homework2.md) are up.
 They are due in class on 2/13/2016.
 The assignments can be done in team.
 Please note that Eric and I will ask you individually quetions on the assignment so please be prepared to answer questions about the homework.

+### 2/10/2016

+* [Grading Guideline](notes/grading.md) has been posted.
+Please take a look at it and post questions to gitter, if you have any.